blackdown/NOTCH-WeatherFeedGenerator/readme.md

 A Python application that fetches weather data and generates MIDI control data for integration with NOTCH and other MIDI-compatible applications.

-## Version 1.0.0
+## Version 1.1.0

-The first stable release of the NOTCH Data Tool includes complete weather monitoring functionality and a new MIDI control interface for integration with NOTCH and other MIDI-compatible applications.
+This release includes complete weather monitoring functionality, an enhanced MIDI control interface with improved error handling, and virtual MIDI support for integration with NOTCH and other MIDI-compatible applications.

 ### What's Included

 - **Weather Data Integration**: Fetch and display current weather conditions including temperature, weather description, and detailed metrics
-- **MIDI Control Interface**: Send MIDI notes and CC messages to control external applications
+- **Enhanced MIDI Control Interface**: Send MIDI notes and CC messages to control external applications
+- **Improved MIDI Error Handling**: Better handling of DLL errors and missing drivers
+- **Virtual MIDI Support**: Integration with loopMIDI for reliable MIDI connectivity
+- **Audio Interface Compatibility Mode**: Better detection of MIDI-capable audio interfaces
 - **Preset Management**: Save and recall your favorite MIDI settings
 - **Dual Interface Options**: Choose between a GUI application or command-line interface
 - **Data Persistence**: Automatic CSV logging for integration with NOTCH